 We concentrate significant resources on research and development activities to improve our technological capabilities and to design new products for customers' applications.
-We conduct our research and development in Newark, New York; Virginia Beach, Virginia; Tallahassee, Florida and Shenzhen, China.
-During 2015 and 2014, we expended \$6,112 and \$5,648, respectively, on research and development, including \$509 and \$315, respectively, on customer sponsored research and development activities, which are included in cost of goods sold.
-Research and development expense was \$5,603 and \$5,333 in 2015 and 2014, respectively.
-We expect that research and development expenditures in the future will be fairly consistent with those in 2015, as we anticipate that new product development initiatives will drive our growth.
+We conduct our research and development in Newark, New York; Virginia Beach, Virginia; Tallahassee, Florida; Newcastle-under-Lyme, United Kingdom and Shenzhen, China.
+During 2016 and 2015, we expended \$6,155 and \$6,112, respectively, on research and development, including \$209 and \$509, respectively, on customer sponsored research and development activities, which are included in cost of goods sold.
+We expect that research and development expenditures in the future will be fairly consistent with those in 2016, as we anticipate that new product development initiatives will drive our growth.
 As in the past, we will continue to make funding decisions for our research and development efforts based upon strategic demand for customer applications.